Like A Dragon: Ishin! Guide – How To Farm Money

 Virtue Vendor (late game strategy)

-However, it’s not a reliable way to make money, as the vendor also has other items that might come in handy.
-So, make sure to evaluate your options before coughing up your entire virtue reserve for a single item.
+Not a reliable way to make money, as the vendor also has other items that might come in handy.

 Amazing Articles You Might Want To Check Out!